petersilva/drobo-utils/README.txt

 essential::
-  python      -- interpreter for python language python-qt4  -- python-qt4...
-This is actually a new version only in the newest distros. parted      -- partitioner, usually included with the distro.
+  python      -- interpreter for python language parted      -- partitioner, usually included with the distro.

+for the GUI:
+  python-qt4  -- the python bindings for version 4 of the QT toolkit

 To get a complete list, it is best to use a shell window to grep in the Debian package control file (which defines what the dependencies are for the